 The full terms are set out in the IAI Mutual Recognition Agreement (MRA).

-- Complete the Application for Consideration as a Fellow of the Institute and Faculty of Actuaries for Fellows of the Institute of Actuaries of India (IAI).
+In order to begin the process, complete the Application for Consideration as a Fellow of the Institute and Faculty of Actuaries for Fellows of the Institute of Actuaries of India (IAI).

 You must also include with your application: